It contains the following topics:

-We will now move on to the next automation flow covering the post-signature phase:
+We will now move on to the following automation flow covering the post-signature phase:

 How to automatically update a deal when a contract is signed?

-With the creation phase set up, we now want to make sure the deal is also easily accessible in HubSpot and updated as soon as the draft created in the previous automation flow is fully signed.
+With the creation phase set up, we want to ensure the deal is also easily accessible in HubSpot and updated as soon as the draft created in the previous automation flow is fully signed.

 Head back to the Automations tab from the main menu and click on Create new.